-New standards and interpretations issued but not yet adopted
+New standards and interpretations issued but not vet adopted

 The following are standards issued but not yet effective up to the date of issuance of these financial statements.
 The Company reasonably expects these standards to be applicable at a future time and intends to adopt these standards when they become effective.
+The Company is currently evaluating the impact that these standards will have on the Company's results of operations and financial position.